-Gold has long been regarded as a store of lasting value and a protection against inflation.
-However, over the long term, both stocks and bonds have outpaced the rise in the price of gold on average.
-However, in certain shorter periods of time, gold may succeed.
+Gold has long been seen as a store of lasting value and a safeguard against inflation.
+However, over the long haul, both stocks and bonds have generally outpaced the rise in the price of gold.
+Yet, in certain shorter periods of time, gold may succeed.
 The point here is that gold is not always a good investment.

-The best time to invest in almost any asset is when there is negative sentiment and the asset is cheap, which provides substantial upside potential when it returns to favor, as stated above.
+The best time to invest in almost any asset is when there is negative sentiment and the asset is cheap, which provides substantial upside potential when it returns to favor.
 This long-standing value demonstrates the stability of gold and its attractiveness over time.
 Investors consider gold to be one of the safest investments, as it quickly recovers its value through economic shocks.
-Their price often remains in opposition to stock market or economy swings.
+Its price often remains in opposition to stock market or economy swings.

 Gold has one of the highest liquidity in commodity markets and, in most cases, its value has increased over time.
 These are companies that provide capital to gold mines in exchange for the option to buy gold from the mine at a fixed price.
 Using ETFs to invest in the gold market offers the convenience of trading company stocks while providing exposure to gold prices.
 Possession of physical gold entails storage problems, insurance and other expensive fees, and gold mining companies can be a speculative investment.

 Several products fit this description, and one of the most preferred is gold bullion coins, such as the South African Krugerrand or the American Golden Eagle.
 Government title to all gold coins in circulation and put an end to the minting of any new gold coins.
 Investors can invest in gold through exchange-traded funds (ETFs), buy shares in gold miners and partner companies, and purchase a physical product.
 In short, this act began to establish the idea that gold or gold coins were no longer needed to serve as money.
 For example, if you are investing in gold mining companies, the share price may reflect the company's financial health and market position more than the price of gold.